soundio/soundstage/README.md

 make modules
 ```

+The built version includes dependencies and does not require dependency repos to
-The built version can be imported into an html document.
-DEBUG messages are
+be served.
+Also, DEBUG messages are disabled.
+It can be imported into an html
-disabled.
+document:

 ```html
 <script type="module">